A Road Trip to Remember

 “Sure,” she answered being my biggest fan, always believing the stuff that came out of my mouth, even when I secretly doubted its validity.

-Upon walking up to the hotel we were greeted by two uniformed bellmen offering complimentary bottles of water and apples as a prelude warning not to be alarmed by the room charge.
+Upon walking up to the hotel we were greeted by two uniformed bellmen offering complimentary bottles of water and apples as a prelude, as if a warning not to be alarmed by the price of the room.
 Not a good sign.

 “Checking in?” came the cheery voice as she tapped away on the computer.

-Aha, I cut her off at the pass I thought to myself, yet maintaining the cool calm composed traveler on the outside.
+Aha, I cut her off at the pass I thought to myself, while maintaining the cool calm composed traveler on the outside.